Balsa wood carving

 Better balsa wood is white with an open and straight grain.
 It varies in weight, but woodcut for export weighs from 128 kg/m³ to 224 kg/m³ and 160 kg/m³ when dried.
 Balsa is difficult to air-dry from the greenwood.

 Green balsa wood contains from 200 to 400 percent moisture.
-Water-proofing treatments remove the tendency of soaking up moisture using paraffin wax, water-repellents, water-repellent preservatives, varnish, or paint.
+Water-proofing treatments remove the tendency to soak up the water using paraffin wax, water-repellents, water-repellent preservatives, varnish, or paint.

-Balsa is a strong timber, but not as strong as European redwood.
+Balsa is a substantial timber but not as strong as European redwood.
 It has about half the strength in bending and stiffness and about 70 percent in compression parallel to the grain.
 The heartwood of balsa has only half the sapwood.

 Balsa wood is easy to work with both thin-edged power and hand tools.
 It has no dulling effect on cutting edges.
 However, make sure the tools stay sharp for precision.